tribaltronik/SNMPMonitor/README.md

 # SNMPMonitor
-Web App show information from devices using SNMP Protocol.
+Web App that presents information from devices using SNMP Protocol.

 Author: Tiago Ricardo
 https://www.linkedin.com/in/tiagodricardo